 When water drops over a obstacle, it curls back on itself and forms a strong upstream current that may be capable of holding a boat or swimmer.
 Some holes make for excellent sport.
 Others are proven killers.
 Paddlers who cannot recognize the difference should avoid all but the smallest holes.
-Hydraulics around man-made dams must be treated with utmost respect regardless of their height or the level of the river.
+Hydraulics around man-made dams must be treated with utmost respect regardless of their height or river level.
 Despite their seemingly benign appearance, they can create an almost escape-proof trap.
-The paddlers only exit from the “drowning machine” is to dive below the surface when the downstream current is flowing beneath the reversal.
+The paddlers only exit from the "drowning machine" to dive below the surface when the downstream current flows beneath the reversal.

-When a boat is pushed sideways against a rock by strong current, it may collapse and wrap.
+When a boat is pushed sideways against a rock by a strong current, it may collapse and wrap.
 This is especially dangerous to kayak and decked canoes, which will collapse, and the combination of indestructible hulls and tight outfitting may create a deadly trap.
 Even without entrapment, releasing a pinned boat can be time-consuming and dangerous.
-To avoid pinning, throw your weight downstream towards the rock, allowing the current to slide harmlessly underneath the hull.
+Throw your weight downstream towards the rock to avoid pinning, allowing the current to slide harmlessly underneath the hull.

 Personal Preparendness and Responsibility

 - Wear a life jacket.
-A snugly-fitting vest-type life preserver offers back and shoulder protection as well as the flotation needed to swim safely in whitewater.
+A snugly-fitting vest-type life preserver offers back and shoulder protection and the flotation needed to swim safely in whitewater.

 - Boating alone is discouraged.
-The minimum party is three people or two craft.
+The minimum party is three people or two rafts.